griffin-cli/griffin-cli/README.md

 griffin ssm import -n /path/var
 ```

+# ⬆️ Upgrade Guide

+## v2

+v2 introduced YAML-based config, replacing the legacy JSON-based config to improve readability and user-friendliness.
+Config generated in earlier versions will no longer be usable by Griffin.

+To help migrate, Griffin will automatically detect legacy JSON config files and ask you if you would like to automatically convert them to the new format.
+If you choose to use this method, no work is needed by you to migrate your config.

 # 🚏 Roadmap

 Griffin is growing!
 We're always looking for contributors and maintainers to help us get to where we're going.
 Amongst other things, Griffin is looking to add support for